OTStats/OTStats.github.io/_pages/about.md

 ## Background
 I received my undergraduate degree in mathematics and statistics from the University of Wisconsin-Whitewater, where I also competed on the men's soccer team.
 After a brief stint working on a data quality/collection team in the sports industry, I transitioned into a data analytics/reporting position in E-commerce at Kohl's on the digital vendor marketing team.
 In August 2019, my fiance and I moved from Milwaukee to Nashville to flee the Wisconsin winters and experience something new.

 My professional interests include statistics, data analysis, and R-programming.
-I also enjoy playing/watching/blogging-about soccer; I'm a huge fan of Spanish soccer.
-Two weeks into my coronavirus quarantine my neighbor convinced me to buy a pair of rollerblades, and I've been skating obsessively.
+Out of the office, I enjoy playing/watching/blogging-about soccer; I'm a huge fan of Spanish soccer.
+Two weeks into my coronavirus quarantine my neighbor convinced me to buy a pair of rollerblades, and I've been skating obsessively since.
 When I'm not outside or traveling, you can find me reading or researching random topics.

 Links